mancanelli/Algorithm-Design-Course/README.md

-# Algorithm Design Course

-This project is no longer maintained.
+# Master's Degree Courses

-The files contain answers to assignments from the Algorithm Design course.
+The files contain projects and answers to assignments from the courses of the Master's Degree in Engineering in Computer Science.

-The related code will be added soon.
+This repo is no longer maintained.